bgamari/ghc-wiki-import/explicit-call-stack.md

-There has been a vigorous thread on error attribution ("I get a `head []` error; but who called `head`?")
+There has been a vigorous thread on error attribution ("I get a `head []` error; but who called `head`?").
 This page summarises some half baked ideas that Simon and I have been discussing.
+Do by all means edit this page to add comments and further ideas or pointers.

 See also

 - [